-Books are available to buy at reception and cost £12 (General English), £20 (Business English) and £30 (Exam prep).
+You will need to buy a book.
+You can buy them in reception and they cost £12 (Callan Method General English), £20 (Callan Method Business English) and £30 (Exam prep).

 Progress tests

 Every 4 to 6 weeks, we will give you an exam in order to monitor your progress.
 The pass rate for the exam is 60%.
 If you score below this mark, we will talk to you and suggest ways that you can improve your results.